Everyone you meet has potential to help you discover information, resources and connections to your first or next opportunity!

 Conquering Your Nerves

-If you're at a networking event and find your palms getting sweaty, it's okay to admit, "I'm a little nervous, but let me tell you a bit about myself."
-It will take the pressure off to be perfect.
+It's okay to be nervous, especially the first few times you deliver your speech.
+If you're at a networking event and find yourself getting nervous, it's okay to admit, "I'm a little nervous, but let me tell you a bit about myself."
+It will take the pressure off trying to be perfect.
 Having an easy question ready to ask the person with whom you're speaking once you've given your speech can also calm you.
 The easiest question, "What do you do?," takes the spotlight off you and puts it onto them.

 Networking at Career Events

-The purpose of a career fair or ICD is to network.
-Employers like to participate in these events because of the number of students with whom they can make contact.
+Employers like to participate in these events because they can make contact with a large number of students.
 At these events, you can find out what kinds of positions are open within a company, as well as find out more about the company and if they would be a good fit for your interests.
-This is an excellent opportunity for you to explore careers and gather information about different industries and companies for which you may be interested in working.
-You must prepare before you attend such an event.
+This is an excellent networking opportunity that allows you to explore careers and gather information about different industries and companies for which you may be interested in working.

 - Know what your goal is: Are you a sophomore gathering information, or are you a senior looking to be a part of a great company?

-- Have plenty of copies of your resumes.
+- Print off several copies of your resume.
 You can have different resumes targeted towards different industries.
-Be sure they are printed on nice paper.
+Be sure they are printed on clean, white paper.

 - Focus on your skills.
 Employers want to know what skills you have to bring to the position/organization.
-Before you go to a fair, give thought to your skills, accomplishments, experiences, interests, strengths/weaknesses.
 Be prepared with two to three examples to use (i.e.: the team skills you developed through courses; the time management skills you developed by balancing courses with extra-curricular activities and/or part-time work).

 - Find out what companies will be there so that you can do your research ahead of time.
-Check the Career Cluster listserv email or Center website a couple of weeks in advance for a list of employers who plan to attend.
+Check the event listing in DoreWays a couple of weeks in advance for a list of employers who plan to attend.

-- Develop a list of questions you want to ask each employer.
+- Develop a short list of questions you want to ask each employer.

 - Dress professionally.
-Career fairs require the same attention to attire as interviews.
+These events require the same attention to attire as interviews.
 Wear comfortable shoes.

 - Bring multiple copies of your resume.
 Bring an appointment book in case you have the opportunity to set up an informational interview.
-Keep all these materials organized throughout the fair.
+Keep all these materials organized throughout the fair in a sturdy folder or leather binder.

 - Smile, show enthusiasm, maintain eye contact, and be your (professional) self!